Colonial House (West Hollywood, California)

 Colonial House is a historic seven-story building in West Hollywood, California, U.S. It was built in 1930, and it was designed by architect Leland A. Bryant.
 It has been listed on the National Register of Historic Places since April 15, 1982.

 Description

-The architectural style is French colonial, and it was built on an 80 by 190 ft lot just south of Sunset Boulevard.The Colonial House has long been a home to celebrities.
-Some early Hollywood residents have included Bette Davis, Cary Grant, Clark Gable, Carol Lombard, Myrna Loy, Eddie Cantor, William Powell, Norma Talmadge and Joan Blondell.
-In recent years pop singer Katy Perry purchased a residence, continuing the building's legacy for being a home for stars.
+The architectural style is French colonial and was built on an 80 by 190 ft lot south of Sunset Boulevard.

+The Colonial House has long been a home to celebrities.
+Some early Hollywood residents have included Jamie Lee Curtis, Carol Kane, Bette Davis, Cary Grant, Clark Gable, Carole Lombard, Myrna Loy, Eddie Cantor, William Powell, Norma Talmadge, and Joan Blondell.
+In recent years, pop singer Katy Perry purchased a residence in the building as well.